ggustin93/ghostly-plus-dashboard/README.md

 - `backend/`: Contains the backend code and dependencies.
 - `frontend/`: Contains the frontend code and dependencies.
 - `docs/`: Contains project documentation and setup instructions.
-- `memory-bank/`: Contains project-related data and resources.
+- `memory-bank/`: Contains AI-managed context files tracking project state, decisions, and technical details.

 The project is designed to be modular and scalable, with a focus on security and data privacy.